slow-cooked lentil bolognese

 how to make an irresistibly savoury lentil bolognese

 Beef is fatty, salty, sweet and savoury.
-To recreate this, use other ingredients that deliver a different-but-just-as-pleasing punch: mushrooms, walnuts, tomato paste, balsamic vinegar and soy sauce are all here for ultimate umami.
+To recreate this, use other ingredients that deliver a different-but-just-as-pleasing punch: mushrooms, walnuts, tomato paste, balsamic vinegar, soy sauce — all here for ultimate umami.

 time: 1 to 3 hours